WELLfed Board of Trustees

 WELLfed NZ Trustee

 Ana is a warm connector of people, and a loving mum of eight children.
 Ana is strong in governance and leadership, as a member of the Corrina School Board of Trustees and also deeply involved in her church leadership.
-Ana was instrumental in starting WELLfed in 2016 with Kim & Rebecca.
-Her life has been changed by the opportunity WELLfed provided to extend her cooking skills resulting in significant impacts to her own and her family's health, finances & overall wellbeing.
+Ana was instrumental in starting WELLfed in 2016 with Kim and Rebecca.
+Her life has been changed by the opportunity WELLfed provided to extend her cooking skills resulting in significant impacts to her own and her family's health, finances and overall wellbeing.
 Ana volunteers her time at her local school as a parent helper and has shared her cooking skills with her own family and her local community.

 Kim Murray